 After the PhotoNOLA portfolio reviews conclude, each reviewer is asked to select three outstanding projects.
 The influential editors, curators and gallerists each name their selections, then we tally the votes.
-Samantha Geballe was awarded the 2016 PhotoNOLA Review Prize, which includes a solo exhibition at the New Orleans Photo Alliance Gallery during the tenth annual PhotoNOLA, a cash award of $1000, a marketing consultation with Mary Virginia Swanson, and a feature on Lenscratch.
+Samantha Geballe was awarded the 2016 PhotoNOLA Review Prize, which includes a solo exhibition at the New Orleans Photo Alliance Gallery during the twelfth annual PhotoNOLA, a cash award of $1000, a marketing consultation with Mary Virginia Swanson, and a feature on Lenscratch.
 2nd and 3rd Place winners, Priya Kambli and Christa Blackwood, will be recognized on the PhotoNOLA website.

 “The work of Samantha Geballe took me by surprise.
 It’s as honest, raw, & courageous as it gets; her beautiful self portraits compel you to meet her gaze and witness her unexpected transformation in body and in spirit.” – Christina Lane

 “I was moved unexpectedly by Priya Kambli’s autobiographically-driven image constructions.
 Her sculptural approach to the picture plane forges a symbolic conversation with people of the past.
 In the series Kitchen Gods, she photographs punctured family photos that are obsessively decorated with rice, flour, and petals.
 The patterns she uncovers are ornate, and a hypothetical meal is shared, as the complexity of one’s identity is revealed.
 Kambli tells a modern yet universal story.”

 “Christa Blackwood turns iconic landscape/nude photography on its head with a fresh and unique perspective on photo history.” – Aline Smithson, Lenscratch